basiqio/basiq-open-api-spec/README.md

 ### What do I do with this repo?
 We are currently in the process of updating our client SDK's, so in the meantime we have given the public access to our spec to help you get up and running ASAP.

-The `swagger.json` file in this repository contains the full spec for the Basiq API, v2.0 (stable), which allows customers to generate various SDK's and server-stubs using [SwaggerHub](https://swagger.io/tools/swagger-codegen/), or online using their [editor](https://editor.swagger.io/).
+We have a directory for each version of the API, and in each is their respective `swagger.json` file, containing the full specification.
+This allows customers to generate SDK's and server-stubs in many languages using [SwaggerHub](https://swagger.io/tools/swagger-codegen/), or online using their [editor](https://editor.swagger.io/).

+### Versions
+- 2.0 `stable`
+- 2.1 `beta`